How To Remove Water Stains from Wood

-A few hours later one of my sons pointed out to me that the bottle was leaking and there was a puddle under it....when I lifted the bottle there was a large white ring.
-UGH
+A few hours later one of my sons pointed out to me that the bottle was leaking and there was a puddle underneath it.
+When I lifted the bottle there was a large milky white stain from the excess moisture.

-I didn't do anything about it then other than to thoroughly dry off the dresser (blot, don't rub!) and then I waited.
+The first thing I did was to dry off the surface of the wood (blot, don't rub!) and then I waited.

 My guests came and we all had a great time and then they left....and after they drove away I pulled out my secret weapon to remove water stains.

-I grabbed a bottle of Lemon Oil {Holloway House} and a microfiber rag.
-That's it....that's all you need.
+I grabbed a bottle of Lemon Oil {Holloway House} furniture polish and a clean cloth.

-I placed a small amount of Lemon Oil on the microfiber rag and rubbed the water stain.
+I placed a small amount of Lemon Oil on a soft cloth and rubbed the stained area on my wood furniture.

-I rubbed the oil into the white ring, waited a few minutes and then buffed it gently.
-That was all it took and the water stain was all but gone.
+After waiting a few minutes I then buffed the area gently.
+The good news is that was all it took and the water stain was all but gone.

 There is a very slight trace of it but I doubt anyone but me will notice it.